isaacyakl/new-breed-shopify-theme/README.md

 -  Discontinued products can still be purchased if they are in stock and the discontinued label should be hidden temporarily both on product cards and page
 -  Discontinued products should be found in search results

--  Update SKU when product options are changed
 -  Add predictive search feature — https://shopify.dev/tutorials/add-predictive-search-to-your-shopify-theme
 -  Improve link color contrast visibility